Martyr: Chinese culture

 Martyrdom was extensively promoted by the Tongmenghui and the Kuomintang party in modern China.
 Revolutionaries who died fighting against the Qing dynasty in the Xinhai Revolution and throughout the Republic of China period, furthering the cause of the revolution, were recognized as martyrs.

 Hinduism

-Despite the promotion of ahimsa (non-violence) within Sanatana Dharma, and there being no concept of martyrdom, there is the belief of righteous duty (dharma), where violence is used as a last resort to resolution after all other means have failed.
+According to Stephen Knapp, despite the promotion of ahimsa (non-violence) within Sanatana Dharma, and there being no concept of martyrdom, there is the belief of righteous duty (dharma), where violence is used as a last resort to resolution after all other means have failed.
 Examples of this are found in the Mahabharata.
-Upon completion of their exile, the Pandavas were refused the return of their portion of the kingdom by their cousin Duruyodhana; and following which all means of peace talks by Krishna, Vidura and Sanjaya failed.
+Upon completion of their exile, the Pandavas were refused the return of their portion of the kingdom by their cousin Duryodhana; and following which all means of peace talks by Krishna, Vidura and Sanjaya failed.
 During the great war which commenced, even Arjuna was brought down with doubts, e.g., attachment, sorrow, fear.
-This is where Krishna instructs Arjuna how to carry out his duty as a righteous warrior and fight.
+This is where Krishna instructs Arjuna in the Bhagavad Gita how to carry out his duty as a righteous warrior and fight.